 Hi there!
 Nice to meet you.
-I am Inge, the founder, and owner of Smartphone-photography.com.
+I am Inge, the founder and owner of Smartphone-photography.com.
 Let me take you into my world of photography.
-I am dedicated to teaching beginner smartphone photographers how to use their cellphone as a DSLR camera.
+I am dedicated to teaching beginner smartphone photographers how to use their cellphones as DSLR cameras.

-You can find and follow me on Instagram @smartphonephotography Please do send me your smartphone images.
+You can find and follow me on Instagram @ingekaman.
+Please send me your smartphone images.
 I love to get in touch with smartphone photographers like yourself.

-Now let’s start on how my photography journey began.
+Now let’s start with how my photography journey began.